 All issued shares are authorised and fully paid.
 The holders of ordinary shares rank equally amongst themselves, are entitled to receive dividends from time to time and are entitled to one vote per share and rank equally with regard to the Company's residual assets.

-There were no dividends declared and paid in 2020 (2019: Nil).
-No dividend has been declared subsequent to 31 March 2020.
+\$6m dividends was paid to Geneva Finance Limited in March 2021 (2020: Nil).
+No dividend has been declared subsequent to 31 March 2021.

 Financial assets at FVTOCI reserve